 Nonprofit Strategy & Governance

-Shortly after the its founding, the Social Enterprise Initiative (SEI) launched an MBA elective course on entrepreneurship in the social sector and an Executive Education program on strategy for nonprofit leaders.
+From the start, the Social Enterprise Initiative (SEI) adopted a broad scope of inquiry, focusing on mission driven enterprises across the sectors.
+Soon after its founding, the SEI launched an MBA elective course on entrepreneurship in the social sector (1994), and Executive Education programs on strategy for nonprofit leaders (1995) and Governing for Nonprofit Effectiveness (1996).
 These courses led to the adaptation of management theories and fueled the development of new frameworks tailored to the unique strategy considerations within the social sector.
+Expanding its early focus on helping nonprofits operate more efficiently to the emerging space of social enterprises and the challenges of measuring social impact, the HBS faculty has developed a body of knowledge that encompasses leadership, strategy, and governance of mission-driven organizations across the spectrum, from entrepreneurial ventures to more established firms

 1994Herzlinger, Regina E. "Effective Oversight: A Guide for Nonprofit Directors," Harvard Business Review 72, No. 4 (July—August 1994): 52—60.